Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

-To address this causal question \citep{pearl2000causality}, we actively intervene on the constituent structure of the internal representations by replacing one constituent with another syntactically equivalent one\footnote{We extract syntactic categories from the SCAN grammar \citep[Supplementary Fig. 6]{lake2018generalization} by saying that two words belong to the same category if every occurrence of one could be grammatically replaced by the other.
-Based on our analysis in Appendix \ref{sec:scan-analysis}, we do not replace occurrences of $\t{and}$ and $\t{after}$ since the presence of either of these words causes substantial changes in the roles assigned to the sequence.}, and see whether this produces the expected change in the output of the decoder.
+To address this causal question \citep{pearl2000causality}, we actively intervene on the constituent structure of the internal representations by replacing one constituent with another syntactically equivalent one,\footnote{We extract syntactic categories from the SCAN grammar \citep[Supplementary Fig. 6]{lake2018generalization} by saying that two words belong to the same category if every occurrence of one could be grammatically replaced by the other.
+We do not replace occurrences of $\t{and}$ and $\t{after}$ since the presence of either of these words causes substantial changes in the roles assigned within the sequence (Appendix \ref{sec:Alg}).} and see whether this produces the expected change in the output of the decoder.
 We take the encoding generated by the RNN encoder $\c{E}$ for an input such as $\t{jump \hs opposite \hs left}$, subtract the vector embedding of the $\t{opposite}$ constituent, add the embedding of the $\t{around}$ constituent, and see whether this causes the output to change from the correct output for $\t{jump \hs opposite \hs left}$ ($\t{TL \hs TL \hs JUMP)}$ to the correct output for $\t{jump \hs around \hs left}$ ($\t{TL \hs JUMP \hs TL \hs JUMP \hs TL \hs JUMP \hs TL \hs JUMP}$).
-The roles in these constituents are determined by the algorithm of Appendix \ref{sec:scan-analysis}.
+The roles in these constituents are determined by the algorithm of Appendix \ref{sec:Alg}.
 If changing a word leads other roles in the sequence to change (according to the algorithm), we update the encoding with those new roles as well.
-Such surgery can be viewed as based in a more general extension of the analogy approach used by \citet{mikolov2013linguistic} for analysis of word embeddings.
-An example of applying a sequence of five such constituent surgeries to a sequence are shown in Figure~\ref{fig:Figs12} (left).
+Such surgery can be viewed as a more general extension of the analogy approach used by \citet{mikolov2013linguistic} for analysis of word embeddings.
+An example of applying a sequence of five such constituent surgeries to a sequence is shown in Figure~\ref{fig:Figs12} (left).
+Even long sequences of such replacements produce the expected change in the decoder's output with high accuracy (Figure~\ref{fig:Figs12}, right), indicating that the compositional structure discovered by ROLE does play a central causal role in the model's behavior.